Heavy Ball Momentum for Non-Strongly Convex Optimization: Introduction

 Several Heavy Ball schemes have been proposed to provide fast decays of the type \eqref{FGD} under weaker hypotheses than $C^2$ and strong convexity \cite{nesterov2003introductory,beck2017first,siegel2019accelerated,van2017fastest,taylor2022optimal}.
 But for all these schemes, a fast geometrical decay such as \eqref{FGD} is achieved only on classes of functions having a unique minimizer: no known inertial scheme achieves such rates on the class of convex functions satisfying a simple quadratic growth condition,

 or equivalently in the convex setting a \L{}ojasiewicz property with parameter $\theta=\frac{1}{2}$, without introducing additional uniqueness hypothesis.
 In others words, no known inertial scheme provides better asymptotic bounds compared to (GD) within the class of convex functions satisfying a quadratic growth condition.
-Thus, it remains unclear if inertia holds any real significance for this class of functions.
+Thus, it remains unclear whether inertia has any real significance for this class of functions, which includes well-known $\ell^1$-regularized functions such as that of \textbf{LASSO problem}.

-The main contribution of this work is to provide Heavy Ball schemes, similar to Beck's V-FISTA, ensuring rates of $O(e^{-c\sqrt{\kappa}n})$ on the class of convex functions satisfying some quadratic growth condition, where the value of $c$ will be specified later.
-The inertia parameter depends on the knowledge of $L$ and $\mu$, but this new scheme guarantees exponential decay even if $\kappa=\frac{\mu}{L}$ is overestimated.
-We prove that an overestimation of $\kappa$ only results in suboptimal exponential decay.
-Theorem \ref{thm:V-FISTA} provides a straightforward Lyapunov analysis and a fast convergence rate for a given friction parameter, while Theorem \ref{thm:vfista_v2} yields rates that can be achieved even if the friction parameter is not set in an optimal way, demonstrating that fast exponential decay is robust to a mild overestimation of the quadratic growth parameter $\mu$.
+The main contribution of this work is to \textbf{provide a Heavy Ball scheme}, similar to Beck's V-FISTA, \textbf{ensuring rates of} $O(e^{-c\sqrt{\kappa}n})$ \textbf{on the class of convex functions satisfying some quadratic growth condition}, where the value of $c$ will be specified later.
+For a suitable choice of parameters, these worst-case convergence rates are \textbf{faster than that guaranteed by any restarting strategy applied to FISTA}.
+The method should be parametrized according to the value of $\kappa$, but we prove the exponential decay of the error even if $\kappa$ is overestimated.

-The paper is organized as follows: in Section \ref{sec:def_soa} we introduce the main geometric assumption made on the function to minimize, namely the quadratic growth condition, and propose a review of the literature on the convergence rates of inertial algorithms under this condition.
-In Section \ref{sec:contrib} is devoted to our two main theorems and corollary proving that Heavy Ball like methods can be properly parameterized to achieve fast exponential decay for this class of function.
-Section \ref{sec:continu} presents the continuous counterpart of the discrete analysis proposed in Section \ref{sec:contrib} providing a guide to construct the proofs of the Theorems presented in Section \ref{sec:contrib}, as well as new results for the convergence rate for the trajectories of the Heavy Ball dynamical system.
-All the proofs have been gathered in Section \ref{sec:proofs}, and the more technical ones are detailed in the Appendix.
+The paper is organized as follows: in Section \ref{sec:def_soa} we introduce the main geometric assumption made on the function to minimize, namely the quadratic growth condition, and we propose a review of the literature on the convergence rates of inertial algorithms under this condition.
+Section \ref{sec:contrib} is devoted to our two main theorems proving that Heavy Ball type methods can be properly parameterized to achieve fast exponential decay for this class of function.
+Section \ref{sec:continu} presents the continuous counterpart of the discrete analysis proposed in Section \ref{sec:contrib} providing a guide to construct the proofs of the theorems presented in Section \ref{sec:contrib}, as well as new results for the convergence rate for the trajectories of the Heavy Ball dynamical system.
+The proofs have been gathered in Section \ref{sec:proofs}, and the more technical ones are detailed in the Appendix.